kacyphan7/saas-client-dashboard/README.md

 3. Explore the various features, including the sidebar navigation, sales reports, and any other implemented functionalities.

-# Future Enhancements
+# Plans for Task Completion
-Plans for the future of this SaaS Client Dashboard React App:
+Plans for the task completion of this SaaS Client Dashboard React App:

 - Geolocation-Based Sales Insights: Finalize the integration of D3.js to provide geolocation-based sales analytics.